davidamebley/davidamebley/README.md

 - 🌐 A strong focus on Java, Python, TypeScript, and C#.
 - 🛠 Skilled in Test automation, and DevOps practices, including Bash scripting, Docker, and CI/CD with GitHub Actions.
 - ☁️ Exploring cloud-first development, especially with AWS and Azure.
 - <b>⚡ Fun fact:</b> I began as an I.T instructor teaching in a Ghanaian junior high school and earning multiple Best Teacher awards.
-This is where my love of programming was born, after innovating with tools like MS Excel for tasks like exam result compilation and grade preparation.
+This is where my love of programming was born, after innovating with tools such as MS Excel for tasks like exam result compilation and grade preparation.

 <b>If you believe my skills could contribute to your mission, I'm eager to connect and explore how we can work together!<b/>
 <!-- I once taught IT in a Ghanaian junior high school and earned multiple Best Teacher awards.
 The switch to programming was inspired by my self-belief and encouragement from friends, especially after innovating with tools like MS Excel for tasks like exam result compilation and grade preparation.